ARCHER-CSE/parallel-io/documents/ARCHER_BestPractice/parallel_io_tuning.md

 File Per Process (FPP)
 ----------------------

+The table below shows the maximum measured write bandwidths (in MiB/s) for the FPP scheme using unformatted Fortran writes with different numbers of parallel processes.
+These writes corresponded to:

+* 1024 MiB written per process
+* Fully-populated ARCHER nodes (24 processes per node)

+In summary:

+* Using FPP we can quickly get high levels of performance for the ARCHER Lustre file systems (just 4 nodes, 96 processes, can give a write performance in excess of 15 GiB/s)
+* At the lowest process counts (< 50 processes) single striping produces the best performance
+* At more than 50 processes maximal striping (`-c -1`) should be used to get best performance

 | Number of Processes | Stripe Count | Stripe Size (MiB) | Max.
 Write Bandwidth (MiB) |
 | ------------------: | -----------: | ----------------: | -------------------------: |
 |                  24 |            1 |                 1 |                      5929  |